 1. Spirited Away (2001)

 Spirited Away remains Ghibli’s most accessible and popular movie of all time.
 This is the tale of a young girl who welcomes her flaws and strengths to go on a journey to save not just herself but her loved ones.
-It is placed in a fantastical world of old lady witches, a boy who turns into a dragon and friendly and deadly Ayakashis that only Miyazaki could conjure.
-It is a coming of age story, heightened in all senses but never squandered.
+It is placed in a fantastical world of old lady witches, a boy who turns into a dragon, and the friendly but deadly Ayakashis that only Miyazaki could conjure.
+It is a coming of age story, heightened in all senses and never squandered.
 Breathtaking visuals are a given (this is, after all a Ghibli masterpiece), but Miyazaki’s ability to layer a story in a way that crops a new meaning with every watch is best at work here.